Lanrey/form-express-api/README.md

    WHY MONGODB?

-   - Since there is a constraint of getting data every second, and the values retrieved from the os.cpus() method is an
+   - Since there is a constraint of getting data every second, and the values retrieved from the os.cpus() method are
-     Object.
+     Objects.
 Creating the objects and having to create relationship mappings as per (Server => Cores) will result in more

      computations, as opposed to storing directly has objects, which is what mongodb is good at.

-   Also the CPU Service is a **child process** separate from the parent process, this is a separation of concern, as computating

-   an intensive calculation within the same process as the other services isn't a scalable thing to do.
+   Also the CPU Service is a **child process** separate from the parent process, this is a separation of concern, as computating an intensive calculation within the same process as the other services isn't a scalable thing to do.

 The file for the CPU service can be found <services/cpu_service.js>